-To navigate to the Containers Workload dossier in the Lacework Console, click Workload > Containers.
-See Workload Dossier Navigation and Filters for information about filtering dossier data.
+To navigate to the Containers dossier in the Lacework Console, click Container > Containers.
+See Dossier Navigation and Filters for information about filtering dossier data.

 These charts aggregate data for all running containers where Lacework agents are installed.
 Available charts present CPU usage, memory usage, network-related information such as connections and bytes, etc.